Welcome to Senator Maria Elena Durazo

 When my son Junior was killed driving home from a funeral in October 2015, I felt I’d lost everything.
 At age 18, a senseless act of violence robbed my son of his bright future.
 I honestly didn’t see a reason to keep living.

-Senator María Elena Durazo’s (D-Los Angeles) legislation that would require private, for-profit detention facilities and prisons operating in California to uphold basic health and safety standards for people being detained in these facilities was approved by the Senate Judiciary Committee.
-The bill is sponsored by Insurance Commissioner Ricardo Lara, CHIRLA, the Coalition for Humane Immigrant Rights, and the California Immigrant Policy Center.
+Today, Senator María Elena Durazo’s (D-Los Angeles) legislation that would require private, for-profit detention facilities and prisons operating in California to uphold basic health and safety standards for people being detained in these facilities was approved by the California Assembly Insurance Committee.

 No front page content has been created yet.